arpitbbhayani/arpitbbhayani.github.io/_posts/talks/2017-12-14-introduction-to-graphql.markdown

 information cannot be communicated through presentation, I have jot the things down here.

-## How Things Evolved

-Grab on to your seats, we are going way back!

-Initially when computers were developed there was just one computer operator that dealt with the computer and performed the operation required.

-Then with the advancements in technology networking was introduced in these gigantic machines which grave rise to the __Intranet__ and now multiple users can access a single computer so long as they belong to the same intranet.

-We know humans are very greedy and hence we wanted MORE ... hence we created the __Internet__ though which many computers were linked to form a dense network of connected computers and many users were able to access them simultaneously.

-Then came the most influential revolution ... the revolution of Smartphones and wearables; because of which the connected devices which were only computers can now even be your mobile phone, your watch and even your pants.

 ## The Request Response Paradigm

-If you closely observe, during this complete course of evolution of computing, one thing did not change and stood as is, _The Request Response Paradigm_.
+During the course of evolution of computing, one thing remained constant and stood as is, _The Request Response Paradigm_.

-In every single phase there is always someone rather some machines who has the information required by some seeker.
-So there is always a __Client__ who asks for some random information from the __Server__.
+In every single phase of evolution there is always someone rather some machines who has the information required by some seeker.
+So there is always a __Client__ who asks for some information from the __Server__.

 There were lots of protocols that were designed and developed to meet the needs.

 Some are

  - Native Sockets